nova-python/Python.novaextension/README.md

 * Integration with Microsoft's [Pyright language server](https://microsoft.github.io/pyright/#/)
 * Code formatting using [Black](https://black.readthedocs.io/en/stable/)
 * Linting with [Ruff](https://docs.astral.sh/ruff/)
+* A Virtual Environment task for running a script or Python module as though the project's virtual environment is active
 * A tree-sitter based syntax for `requirements.txt` files, based off of [tree-sitter-requirements](https://github.com/ObserverOfTime/tree-sitter-requirements)
 * A sidebar showing all packages installed in your configured Python environment, along with any outdated versions, and optionally any known vulnerabilities using [pip-audit](https://github.com/pypa/pip-audit)